sveltejs/kit/documentation/docs/20-core-concepts/20-load.md

 Dependency tracking does not apply _after_ the `load` function has returned — for example, accessing `params.x` inside a nested [promise](#streaming-with-promises) will not cause the function to rerun when `params.x` changes.
 (Don't worry, you'll get a warning in development if you accidentally do this.)
 Instead, access the parameter in the main body of your `load` function.

-Also accessing one single query parameter is tracked independently from the rest of the url.
-This means that accessing `event.url.searchParams.get("query")` inside a `load` function will make that load function rerun only when the `query` search param changes.
-For example navigating from `/search?query=svelte&page=1` to `/search?query=svelte&page=2` will not rerun a load function that access `event.url.searchParams.get("query")` but not `event.url.searchParams.get("page")`.
+When setting the `fineGrainedSearchParamsInvalidation` option to `true`, accessing a query parameter is tracked independently from the rest of the url.
+For example, accessing `event.url.searchParams.get("query")` inside a `load` function will make that `load` function rerun only when the `query` search param changes: Navigating from `/search?query=svelte&page=1` to `/search?query=svelte&page=2` will not rerun the load function.

 ### Manual invalidation